 Pediatric Acromioclavicular Joint Injuries

 Acromioclavicular joint injuries in children are rare.
-The anatomy in children is different than adults.
 The immature clavicle is encased in a periosteal tube.
 The coracoclavicular ligament is within this tissue, whereas the acromioclavicular ligament is exterior to it.

 Therefore, the acromioclavicular ligament is frequently injured but the coracoclavicular ligament is not.